hyperion-cs/dhaf/README.md

 Thus, this mechanism can be used to avoid a single point of failure ([SPoF](https://en.wikipedia.org/wiki/Single_point_of_failure)) of your network service (website, etc.).
 This is completely legal and in accordance with Cloudflare rules (using their official API).
 Also a bonus are important security features: protection from DDoS and hiding the real IP of your servers.

+\* However, this is not the only option.
+For example, you can use `Google Cloud` switcher provider or `Exec`.

 # Who is it suitable for?
 This solution is perfect for small and medium-sized projects that are not ready to spend huge resources (including financial) to maintain high availability of their services.
 If you want to provide HA fast and simple then this solution is for you.